KCkingcollin/wordle-helper/README.md

 In simple cli mode you provide it with anywhere from 1 to 3 arguments when calling the program.

-Argument 1: Type phrase, use _ in the place of any unknown characters before the search term
+Argument 1: Known letter locations, use _ in the place of any unknown characters before the search term
-Argument 2: In the second argument type any characters you know are in the word, but not the position
-Use _ to put the characters in the place you know they are not in
+Argument 2: Characters known to be in the word, but not the position, use _ to put them in the place that know they aren't in
-Argument 3: Type in any characters you know aren't in the word
+Argument 3: Characters you know aren't in the word
-Make sure the characters are all lowercase
+Sending a number as an argument sets the size of the word

-You can get that same syntax by using `--help` or `-h` in the first argument.
+You can get the argument syntax by using `--help` or `-h` in the first argument.

 #### example usage: